t-richards/jekyll-latex-block/README.md

-# Jekyll LaTeX
+# Jekyll LaTeX Block

-Jekyll LaTeX is a plugin for Jekyll that uses [KaTeX][katex] to render LaTeX at build time, without the need for client-side JavaScript.
+Jekyll LaTeX Block is a plugin for Jekyll that uses [KaTeX][katex] to render LaTeX at build time, without the need for client-side JavaScript.

 ## Requirements